tugberkgoc/foundation-notes/05 JavaScript.md

 1. Refactor the `remainder2` function expression to take advantage of the implicit return (you will need to reduce it to a single line of code).
 2. Compare this to the original version: which is more _readable_?
 3. Create a function expression that takes two string parameters and returns the longest string and assign this to a constant called `longest. check this works correctly.
-4. Modify the function expression so that it can handle any number of string parameters (use a _rest parameter_).
+4. Modify the function expression so that it can handle any number of string parameters (use a _rest parameter_). (hint: you will need to use a [`for...in`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/for...in) statement to loop through the strings.
+How does this differ from a [`for...of`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/for...of) statement?)
-5. Can you reduce this function expression to a single line (hint: explore using the [reduce function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/Reduce) combined with the [ternary operator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Conditional_Operator))?
+5. Use a [ternary operator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Conditional_Operator) instead of the `if` statement in the loop.
+6. Finally use the [`reduce()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/Reduce) method to replace the `for...in` loop to reduce the function to a single line.

 ## 2 Callbacks